AWARD WINNER WEEKLY HIGHLIGHTS

 Years and areas of service

-We asked how Special Olympics has impacted her life
+We asked how Special Olympics has impacted his life

 About this award

-Lauren was nominated for this award and chosen by people in her community.
-She had a few words to say about this…
+Conrad was nominated for this award and chosen by people in his community.
+He had a few words to say about this…